 Bring the needle out through the fabric.
 And holding the thread taut with your left hand, twist the needle around the thread two or three times.

 Still holding the thread firmly, take the needle back into the fabric one or two threads away from where the working thread emerges.
 Insert the needle.

 Brush the knot down the shaft of the needle with the nail of your left thumb, so that it is sitting firmly on the fabric as illustrated.
 Pull the thread through to the back of the fabric.
 As you pull, keep the working thread tensioned firmly but not too tight.

 Use your left index finger and hold the thread against the fabric as you pull the thread through the knot.
 This helps prevent tangles.

 The thickness of the thread and the number of wraps on the needle will determine the size of the finished knot.
 You can use all sorts of threads to create interesting effects.
 I used hand-dyed cotton perle # 5 and #8 in the sample below, and I made the white French knots using Metallic Madeira braid 9808.

-In this sample I have used an acrylic knitting yarn that was blended with a metallic thread to create the ‘grapes’ in this piece of crazy quilting.
+In this sample, I have used an acrylic knitting yarn blended with a metallic thread to create the ‘grapes’.

 I created the next sample using a similar design with hand-dyed 4mm silk ribbon.